Why Is My Plant Turning Yellow? 7 Causes & How to Fix It

-Houseplant with yellow leaves next to healthy green plant - why is my plant turning yellow guide
+Houseplant with yellow leaves next to a healthy green plant - why is my plant turning yellow

 I still remember the panic I felt when my beautiful Golden Pothos started turning yellow three years ago.
 After killing 5 plants in my first few months as a plant parent, I was convinced I had a “black thumb.”